Lab Manual

 When we work on something really interesting, journalists may get in touch.
 This is generally a good thing, but any press inquiries should be forwarded or deflected to Dan.
 First authors will be included in any interviews, as a rule.

-Use Twitter for good, if at all.
+Use social media for good, if at all.

 Be a good person at conferences.
 Compliment speakers only on their science or talk, not their appearance.
 Go to the talks of your peers in the lab.
 Invite stragglers to join your group for meals.